-This advanced level project-based course is designed for students, who have prior experience of making a work around a body, especially (yet not limited) in dance, theater and visual arts context.
-Inspired by butoh-based movement practice and philosophies, students will seek a way of liberating a body from socially pre-conditioned self.
-While engaging in some particular somatic experience in the class, students will develop and propose body-based work every 2 weeks with different themes such as “process of ever-becoming” “inconsumable body” “subject-less being” “dance of darkness.”
+This advanced level intensive butoh course is designed for students, who have prior experience of making a work around a body, especially (yet not limited) in dance, theater and visual arts context.
+Inspired by butoh-based movement practice and eastern philosophies, students will seek a way of liberating a body from socially pre-conditioned self.
+While studying particular breath, somatic and movement practices, students will delve into and cultivate understanding of philosophical concepts, and corresponding physical and psychological modalities such as “ever-becoming” “subject-less body “state of absence.”
+Students will be asked to propose a body-based work in response to each philosophical theme that this course offers.
 Ultimately, each student is encouraged to question any pre-imposed conceptual frames that have been defining self, and search for alternate ways of being.

 -Understand unorthodox and alternative concepts around body through somatic experience